Oz0000/weather_telebot/README.md

 # weather_telebot
-This tgbot made with library pytelegrambotapi
+This telebot made with library pytelegrambotapi
+# my own second telegram bot, and he is last made with library pytelegram bot api